- Who we are

 A year at Tyndale will be about 60 ECTS.
 This translates to about 40 hours of work a week for an average student.
 Of course for many of our students, English is their second language and they will need to add some extra time to complete their course work, especially during the first year.
 Also, the load is not always evenly spread across the semester, so some weeks will be busier than others.
 For those living on campus, Tyndale provides meals so you will not have to cook, except for Sundays when students take turns cooking.

 As in every family, however, we ask the students to contribute to the community life at Tyndale by helping out with chores around the campus to keep the costs down and maintain a clean and orderly environment.
-Typically we ask 6-8 hours a week.
+Typically we ask 4-6 hours a week.
 Some chores you can do on your own schedule, others have to be done at specific times.
-These chores are part of the Community Service Practicum course.

 Each student will be assisted by a faculty member in adjusting to studies, class time, course-work, and developing a schedule for study at Tyndale, as well as for spiritual counsel and other assistance as needed.
 The faculty member and his advisees will meet together from time to time for prayer and sharing, as well as individually at other times for formal or informal interaction.